 It is a country I have visited a fair few times in my life and I write this knowing I will return again, with more places in mind I want to see.
-Sangria, sunshine and fairly inexpensive flights create a continued appeal I am not alone in experiencing.
+Sangria, sunshine, fairly inexpensive flights and my new found love for Club la Santa create a continued appeal I am not alone in experiencing.

 One thing I’ve never been to Spain for — or anywhere for that matter — is exercise, my usual consumption of sangria distracts from it.

 Don’t get me wrong, I’m very into my fitness and will happily visit a hotel gym, once or twice, but when I’m away this isn’t the first thing on my mind.
 The result is something I’m sure many can relate to, returning home feeling very out of shape after overindulging.
 Cue the hilarious office quip: “I need another holiday.”

 I have toyed with the idea of booking myself into a health retreat, but the thought of a five-day juice detox just sounds like starvation and I refuse to stay awake past midday without coffee.
 Similarly unappealing is a bootcamp as they seem a little too intense and something I genuinely would need another holiday to recover from.

 My “a ha” moment came upon discovering Club la Santa, Lanzarote.
 Not only does it promise year-round sunshine (20 degrees with no more than three days of rain a month during “winter”), but has extensive sports and athletics facilities, water sports and a lengthy timetable of classes you can pick and choose from, along with several restaurants and bars where you can eat and drink at your will, without judgement.